infchg/SecOps/README.md

 Fig2.  ![demo of TCP peaks detected](doc/1113-fw.png)
 Usually the Palo Alto NonSYN NonSession drops is a small percentage ~2% of regular traffic, and it follows the typical daily usage curve.
 These regular nonSYN are due to glitches randomly distributed among users, caused by individual user browsers, their devices, or local user isp disconnections.

+## Scalable

-The FW monitoring scales up well using simple bash scripts.
-That way I could follow 10 firewalls around America, Asia, Europe.
+The FW monitoring scales up well using simple bash scripts collect among many FWs and feed logs to Elastic or Splunk for plots.
+We could follow 10 firewalls around America, Asia, Europe.
 Usually tracked those per minute (20sec in high business).
 These examples had millions hits to many brands and apps, hence the high counter variance.
 The method to track PA can also help normal traffic of few webs.
 ```bash
 fws=( 10.41.17.5 10.41.17.6  10.12.61.5   10.12.61.6  10.4.61.5 10.4.61.6 10.6.61.5  10.6.61.6 pwallx-1.domain  pwallx-2.domain   )  #remote pull by FW cluster
 ```
+## Attacks
 You can identify Attacks too: peaks that are not jumping by 6000 connections in a minute bur rather jump abruptly over 20000 non-syn tcps is short time.
 Figure 3, of close monitoring of Palo Alto counters.
 The same figure let us identify precisely other moments of short disruptions (smaller peaks) due to own or near-own infrastructures (for instance caused by eBGP renegotiation after one of the links failed).

 Fig3. ![fw Attacks + others ](doc/26s-fw.png)